Other flapping wing designs

 3.4 With stepped twisting

-An approximate wing twisting can also be achieved by a stepped rotation of relative non-twistable wing sections.
+An approximate wing twisting can also be achieved by a stepped turning of relative non-twistable wing sections.

-The model EV4 (1979) was also equipped with such a rotation of single wing sections.
-But in this case, the rotations was controlled by the wing drive.
+The model EV4 (1979) was also equipped with such a turning of single wing sections.
+But in this case, the turning was controlled by the wing drive.

 A typical representative of a passive stepped twisted wing is